liftoff/HumanInput/README.rst

         console.log('Gamepad ' + i + ':', HI.gamepads[i]);
     });

+Note
-.. note:: The index position of a gamepad in the ``HumanInput.gamepads`` array will always match the Gamepad object's 'index' property.
+  The index position of a gamepad in the ``HumanInput.gamepads`` array will always match the Gamepad object's 'index' property.

 Speech Recognition Plugin
 -------------------------